tarampampam/error-pages/README.md

 - HTTP server written in Go, utilizing the extremely fast [FastHTTP][fasthttp] and in-memory caching
   - Respects the `Content-Type` HTTP header (and `X-Format`) value, responding with the corresponding format (supported formats: `json`, `xml`, and `plaintext`)
+  - Error pages are configured to be excluded from search engine indexing (using meta tags and HTTP headers) to prevent SEO issues on your website
   - Logs written in `json` format
   - Contains a health check endpoint (`/healthz`)
   - Consumes very few resources and is suitable for use in resource-constrained environments